Am0rphous/Awesome/SysAdmin.md

 - [modern-unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.
 - [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) - A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration. [ohmyz.sh](https://ohmyz.sh/)
 - [Guake](https://github.com/Guake/guake) - Drop-down terminal for GNOME.
-- [Terminator](https://github.com/gnome-terminator/terminator) - Useful tool for arranging terminals.
 - [Tilda](https://github.com/lanoxx/tilda) - A Gtk based drop down terminal for Linux and Unix.
-- [Tmux](https://github.com/tmux/tmux) - tmux is a terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen.
-  - [Rainbarf](https://github.com/creaktive/rainbarf) - CPU/RAM/battery stats chart bar for tmux (and GNU screen).
-  - [tmux-mem-cpu-load](https://github.com/thewtex/tmux-mem-cpu-load) - CPU, RAM, and load monitor for use with tmux.
-  - [Tmux xPanes](https://github.com/greymd/tmux-xpanes) - Create multiple tmux terminals.
 - [Windows Terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place.
-  - [cascadia-code](https://github.com/microsoft/cascadia-code) - un, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
+  - [Cascadia-code](https://github.com/microsoft/cascadia-code) - un, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
   - [QTerminal](https://github.com/lxqt/qterminal) - A lightweight Qt-based terminal emulator.
   ### Bash
   - [Awesome Bash](https://github.com/awesome-lists/awesome-bash) -  A curated list of delightful Bash scripts and resources.